Chen-Abudi/mini-blog-posts/README.md

 ## 🔎 Intro:

 A practice project in React, showcasing blog posts.
+The main purpose of this is on deployment.

 ## 🧰 Tech Stack: